docker-archive/classicswarm/docs/overview.md

 # Docker Swarm overview

->**Note**:These documents refer to Docker Swarm cluster mangement features.
-For information on Docker Engine 1.12 swarm mode, see [Swarm mode overview](/engine/swarm/index.md).

 Docker Swarm is native clustering for Docker.
 It turns a pool of Docker hosts into a single, virtual Docker host.
 Because Docker Swarm serves the standard Docker API, any tool that already communicates with a Docker daemon can use